Doctor of Nursing Practice

 The Post Master’s Doctor of Nursing Practice (DNP) program is designed to prepare leaders to drive the application of evidence to promote excellence in nursing practice and health care.
 As a practice-focused doctoral program, innovation and inquiry are central to graduating DNP -nurses prepared in leadership to identify, develop, and evaluate solutions to the most troubling challenges found in clinical practice and health care.
 In addition to the competencies for the MN degree and specialty, DNP graduates are expected to meet DNP program competencies.

-- Influence health and health outcomes of individuals, groups, and populations through clinical inquiry; and
+- Influence the health of individuals and/or populations through clinical scholarship and advocacy.